Cleaach/ip/docs/README.md

 ![Udin Logo](docs/Ui.png)

 Udin is a personal task management application that helps you organize and track your daily tasks.
-It supports three types of tasks: todos, deadlines, and events, with both command-line and graphical user interfaces.
+It supports three types of tasks: todos, deadlines, and events with a graphical user interface.

 ## Features